madelinegarrett/Lab-9-StatsSloths/README.md

 ```

 ### Zandy's Section:
-* Question: What are the busiiest bike routes depending on the day and the time of day?
+* Question: What are the busiest bike routes depending on the day and the time of day?
 * Findings:

 ```{r}